About the Program

 Participation in the Student Founder Program can count towards the experiential learning requirements of the I&E Undergraduate Certificate.
 Students can contribute to both the 150hr and 300hr experiential learning requirements by participating in their full set of weekly coaching sessions, completing weekly goals, or completing the Melissa & Doug Entrepreneurs program.

-Register for Spring ’22 Cohort
+Register for Fall ’22 Cohort

 Students at any phase of the innovation process are welcome to register for the Student Founder Program, including those with no background in innovation or entrepreneurship.
 Undergrads, graduate, and professional students are eligible; you can register as an individual or as part of a team.